Amazon Fire TV: Third generation

-The third-generation Fire TV, also known as the Fire TV with 4K Ultra HD and Alexa Voice Remote, was released in 2017.
+The third-generation Fire TV, also known as the Fire TV with 4K Ultra HD and Alexa Voice Remote, was released in October 25, 2017.
 It eschewed the previous set-top box design for a small, diamond-shaped "pendant" reminiscent of the Fire TV Stick, which plugs directly into a television set's HDMI port and can be hung from a short HDMI extender cable.
-It contained a slower processor but more RAM than the second-generation Fire TV, and also had support for 4K resolution streaming, Dolby Atmos, and HDR10.
+It contained a slower processor but more RAM than the second-generation Fire TV, and also had support for 4K resolution streaming, Dolby Atmos, and HDR10, but dropped support for Miracast.
 Production was discontinued in 2018 in favor of the Fire TV Stick 4K.

 Fire TV Cube

-Fire TV Cube is the first streaming media player to support Wi-Fi 6E.
-It has16GB of internal storage and it supports Bluetooth 5.0, its processor is octa-core.
-This device has two HDMI ports, an IR extender port, USB-A port and power port.
-Moreover, It has an Ethernet port, which supports the speed of 100mbps, fire tv cube has a different remote having more buttons for better performance and an improved user experience (UX)..

-First generation

-The Fire TV Cube was released in June 2018.
+The Fire TV Cube was released in June 7, 2018.
 It is similar in function to the third-generation Fire TV but also includes embedded Alexa functionality similar to the Amazon Echo smart speaker line and can use HDMI-CEC and an IR blaster to control other devices with voice commands.
-As its voice functionality is integrated into the device, the Fire TV Cube does not include the voice remote.
+As its voice functionality is integrated into the device, the Fire TV Cube's included remote does not include voice capability.
 The device uses a 1.5 GHz quad-core ARM 4xCA53 processor, 2 GB RAM, and 16 GB storage.

 Second generation

-A second-generation model was unveiled in September 2019, featuring a hexa-core processor, "Local Voice Control" (which allows client-side recognition of common voice commands to improve response time), and support for Dolby Vision and HDR10+.
+A second-generation model was unveiled in September 4, 2019, featuring a hexa-core processor, "Local Voice Control" (which allows client-side recognition of common voice commands to improve response time), and support for Dolby Vision and HDR10+.
 It supports 4K output.

 Third generation

 A third-generation model of the Fire TV Cube was announced on September 28, 2022 for release on October 25, 2022.
-Notable upgrades to the 3rd-generation model include an octa-core processor (4x 2.2GHz 4x 2.0GHz), support for 6e Ethernet/Wi-Fi networking, and Bluetooth 5.0+LE.
+Notable upgrades to the 3rd-generation model include an octa-core processor (4x 2.2 GHz 4x 2.0 GHz), support for Wi-Fi 6E (IEEE 802.11ax) networking, and Bluetooth 5.0+LE.